sourcefull/Group7-sphinx/source/webscraping.rst

    :raises TypeError: if folder or file is not a basestring

-.. py:function:: get_video_links(user, t):

-   Gets video links user

-   :param str user: creator's username i.e. - 'bgfilms'
-   :param char t: type of content creator i.e. 'u' - user, 'p' - playlist, 'c' - channel
-   :return: list of links to videos
-   :rtype: videolist : list
-   :raises TypeError: if user or t is not a basestring
+Below is an example code of how to run get_vid_data

 .. code-block:: python

    """
-   The following code automatically gets video data for all lists in SRC_DIR
+   The following code automatically gets video data for all lists in SRC_DIR using get_vid_data
    """

    #imports